andres81/Model_of_the_Psyche/case-files/dutch-farmers-protests/README.md

 [like you did](https://nl.wikipedia.org/wiki/Boerenprotesten_tegen_stikstofbeleid#Demonstraties_stikstofplannen_van_minister_Van_der_Wal_(2022))?
-You try that shit one more time, I promise you there will be no protection for what will happen then: You use civil war type actions against the people that work hard for our democrazy, just because you are having a bad day, I promise you it will be regarded as an act against The Netherlands by me.
-I have a civil duty to protect my country, our democrazy, and the civilians in The Netherlands.
+You try that shit one more time, I promise you there will be no protection for what will happen then: You use civil war type actions against the people that work hard for our democracy, just because you are having a bad day, I promise you it will be regarded as an act against The Netherlands by me.
+I have a civil duty to protect my country, our democracy, and the civilians in The Netherlands.
 We can talk, if you choose not to, don't start crying when actions start being used against you, and you don't like it!
 Steps that will be taken then: